-Mike Seigle is the Vice President of Data and Research for Landmark Communications, Inc. Since 2006, he has worked on hundreds of winning campaigns and polls on the local and state levels.
+Mike Seigle is the Director of Data and Research for Landmark Communications, Inc. Since 2006, he has worked on hundreds of winning campaigns and polls on the local and state levels.

 Mike manages one of the most powerful and dynamic political databases in the state of Georgia.
 This allows for superior targeting of political efforts, from mail and phone messaging to polling.
 Previous to working at Landmark, he served on the campaign staff for Governor, Lt.
 Governor and United States Senate candidates.